 23-year-old Bill met 32-year-old Rachel Wilson, a mother of four, at a nightclub in Oklahoma City in 2011 spring.
 She had recently been separated from her husband of five years and was looking for a fresh start.
 Rachel recounted, “I ended up talking with Bill pretty much the rest of the night.”
 She described him as “super funny” and “really, really cute.”
 Rachel was thrilled when Bill asked her out for lunch, and the breezy date quickly culminated in a serious relationship.
 Her friends reminisced about how he made her happy and content.

 However, Rachel’s estranged husband, Darrell K. Wilson, was not ready to let go of his wife so readily.
 He started obsessing over her, stalking, and harassing her as she started dating Bill.
 Rachel managed to keep her new relationship a secret from Darrell for nearly a year before the latter found out about the young athlete.
-According to police reports, they had been called out to her house on NW 39th Street 26 times over various complaints since March 2012.
+Now according to police reports, they had been called out to her house on NW 39th Street 26 times over various complaints since March 2012.

 According to the show, Bill and Darrell came face to face for the first time in August 2012 when the latter started banging on Rachel’s door one morning.
 Bill answered the door, and the two broke into a scuffle before the other man was forced to leave.
 Regardless, Darrell continued stalking and harassing Rachel as he seemed to stop going to work and forego all other aspects of his life.
 According to reports, he had worked at Tinker Air Force Base for a defense logistics company but had recently taken time off to address his mental health issues.